bassam-h20/rpn-calculator/README.md

 <h1 align="left"> Written Tests  </h1>

 We developed several tests to examine if the infix expression converter works and if the basic operands such as +, -, /, * work the way they should.
+We ran the tests using pytest to install pytest run: <mark>pip install pytest</mark> then run: <mark>pytest --capture=no Unittests.py</mark> to start the tests.